utndatasystems/utndatasystems.github.io/_news/2024-02-01_welcome_alex.md

 related_posts: false
 ---

-Welcome **Alexander van Renen**, who joins the Data Systems Lab as its first Postdoc!
+We are excited to welcome **Alexander van Renen** to the Data Systems Lab as our first Postdoctoral Researcher!